Natural gas is an efficient way to heat our homes and cook our food. But this relies on good maintenance and solid common sense.

 If you think there could be a gas leak in your home, do not turn on lights or electric appliances, or use landline or mobile phones.
 Never use a flame to look for a gas leak.

 If the cause of the smell doesn’t seem to be your stove or other appliances, turn off the gas at the meter, and switch off the electricity at the fuse box.
-From outside your property, call your licensed gasfitter, or an AGL accredited tradesperson on 131 766.
+From outside your property, call your licensed gasfitter.

 It's important to keep your gas appliances clean (that means the cooktop or hotplate too!), and well maintained.
 Pay attention to service records, and only have work done by a licensed professional.
 Try this simple quick check: when your natural gas appliance is properly adjusted, the flame burns blue.
 If the flame continuously burns yellow, it's time to get it serviced by a licensed gasfitter.